 Welcome to the Department of Economics

 Faculty members vary in age, background, experience, and personality, but we are united chiefly in our commitment to teach well and to convey to our students the excitement and immense value of studying economics.
 We also seek to apply the training we received in leading graduate programs and in subsequent research activities to the problems facing a variety of economies.
 We have received grants for special studies from foundations, we have published articles in leading economics journals, and we have authored books.
-Our research has been conducted in the United States, Europe, and Russia.
+Our research has been conducted in the United States, Europe, Bangladesh, Russia and Sri Lanka.

 To read more about Clark and Veblen, click here: Famous Carleton Economists